LemmyNet/joinlemmy-site/src/assets/news/2023-07-11 - Lemmy Release v0.18.2.md

 ## Major Changes

-This is an emergency release to fix the cross-site scripting vulnerability that was exploited earlier today.
+This is an emergency release to fix the cross-site scripting vulnerability that was exploited yesterday.
 The attack used a bug in custom emoji code in order to exfiltrate admin login tokens.
 This release fixes the bug.
 Additionally it disallows inline Javascript using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 This should ensure that XSS vulnerabilities are impossible from now on.

 Special thanks to @makotech222 and @sunaruas for these fixes.